rolandshoemaker/solvere/README.md

 A simple Golang package and standalone server for recursive DNS resolution.

+Golang >= 1.7 is required to make use of the new standard library `context` package.

 _Until there is a full test suite you should really *not trust this*._